SaiRuthvik12/Cengo/README.md

 Instructions of use-
 The left hand index finger is used as to press release the W key.
 Raising it will press W and putting it down will release W.
 Red marker is used to move the mouse.
-The left hand thumb mouse button is used to emulate mouse left button press.
+The left hand thumb is used to emulate mouse left button press.
+Opening the thumb will click the mouse and closing it will release the mouse button.

 Credits -
 Followed his tutorials -